Andy Ibáñez Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

+- The Astros pitching staff is eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros' 3.95 team ERA ranks eighth among all league pitching staffs.
+- The Astros have the eighth-ranked team ERA across all league pitching staffs (3.95).

-- Valdez (9-9) is going for his 10th victory when he gets the starting nod for the Astros in his 25th start of the season.
-He's put together a 3.55 ERA in 154 2/3 innings pitched, with 153 strikeouts.
+- Brown aims for his 10th win when he makes the start for the Astros, his 24th of the season.
+He is 9-9 with a 4.57 ERA and 143 strikeouts in 128 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Seattle Mariners, when he tossed five innings, allowing six earned runs while giving up 10 hits.
+- The right-hander last appeared on Sunday against the Seattle Mariners, when he went 2 2/3 innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.